ahmad-PH/ahmadph-personal-website/content/project/auto-shakespeare/index.md

 ---
-title: External Project
+title: Auto-Shakespeare
-summary: An example of linking directly to an external project website using `external_link`.
-tags:
+summary: An RNN that generates text which closely resembles the writing style of Shakespeare.
+Implemented using PyTorch.
 - Demo
 date: "2016-04-27T00:00:00Z"